 After the beacon it is an easy run downhill through the open grasslands and you will feel great!
 Approximately 500m after the beacon the path splits.
 The left path leads you to one of the most spectacular view sites on the gorge known as The Cellar – if you enjoy the run you must make a plan to come back and visit this spot – take a picnic lunch – it is a favourite spot for rock climbers and you get an excellent view of the Uve (Paradise Flycatcher) Falls – but that is for another day!

 At the split you must stay on the Beacon (Orange) Trail and take the path heading right.
 This takes you down to the Uve Stream.
 As you descend you leave the grasslands and enter a riverine forest section where you will note a significant drop in temperature as you cross the Uve Stream.
 After crossing the stream there is another short sharp climb into the open grasslands near the Uve Road entry gate where you will also find Water-table No2.
 (Route-Marker 10).
-This is where you are likely to see the Krantzkloof Zebras as they are usually in these grasslands.
+This table is sponsored by Don’s Deliveries and will be manned by Kloof Conservancy volunteers.
+This is also where you are likely to see the Krantzkloof Zebras as they are usually in these grasslands.

 The outpost at the top of the hill on your right is the Ntombeni Rangers outpost – the money from the 2012 trail run was used to refurbish the ranger’s accommodation at this outpost.
 In this section you will note a memorial to Greg Bosch who was tragically killed by criminals in the gorge in 2002.
 Greg was the Environmental Officer with the Outer West Council (a precursor to the current eThekwini Municipality) and was involved in many environmental projects in the Outer West through which he made a significant contribution to protecting our environment.
 Greg’s wife Jenny is an Honorary Officer for the reserve and will be one of the marshals on the day.

 After the memorial, the path continues through the grasslands and then makes a sharp left turn at Marker 11.
-This section between Route-Marker 11 and Route-Marker 12 is now called the Pumula Trail.
+This section is now called the Pumula Trail.
+This means “rest” in isiZulu.
 The trail runs downhill and you start a very steep technical and rocky descent.
 At one point the path turns sharply to the right and there is a view point on the left hand side of the path which gives you a good view of the Uve Falls.
+There is a large rock at this point which provides a good spot to “pumula”!
 Shortly after this the path eases and it is a pleasant descent to the Molweni River – enjoy it because The Wall awaits you!